eaxpirate/python-namedotcomclient/README.md

 Name.com Command Line Client
 ============================

-This script is under active development.
-Use at your own risk.

-This is an extremely basic client written for the name.com api to allow me some automatic DNS configuration of my cloudservers built at rackspace.
-This script is part of my deploy process, however, it is also relatively useful as a stand- alone client for anyone wishing to manage their name.com hosted zones via CLI.
+This is an extremely basic client written for the name.com api; it has the ability to add and remove basic DNS records ( I have only explored A and AAAA records because those are my needs ) and was written with automated deployments in mind.

 Requirements
 ============